AMSoftwareNL/DataversePowershell/docs/Set-DataverseChoiceOption.md

 ```

 ### -Table
-THe logicalname of the table containing the choice column to update
+The logicalname of the table containing the choice column to update

 ```yaml
 Type: System.String